-I'm a Visiting Assistant Professor of Computer Science at Elon University.
-Prior joining Elon, I worked as a Postdoctoral Researcher and Lecturer in the Khoury College of Computer Sciences at Northeastern University.
+I'm a Visiting Assistant Professor of Computer Science at Elon University and a Unity Certified Programmer.
+Prior to joining Elon, I worked as a Postdoctoral Researcher and Lecturer in the Khoury College of Computer Sciences at Northeastern University.
 I'm currently working in the Games User Research domain to explore the insights of the player experience in games.
 I earned my Ph.D. from the University of Genoa, Italy.
 During my Ph.D. research phase, I investigated the impact of Serious Games in the automotive sector, and I was also associated with an Industrial European Union (EU–FP7) project on safe and collaborative Transportation.
 I completed Master's Degree in Artificial Intelligence from Heriot-Watt University, U.K., where my research and analyses focused on Human-Robot Interaction.
-My research interests include artificial intelligence, serious games, human-computer interaction, games user research and user interface design, but I always have a special interest in the game development and playtesting processes.
+My research interests include artificial intelligence, serious games, human-computer interaction, games user research and user interface design.

 Ph.D., in Science and Technology for Electronic and Telecommunications Engineering